Cracker Barrel: Leadership

+Julie Felss Masino was named as Cochran's successor.
+In July 2026, the company announced that Ms. Masino would resign in August 2026.
+The company said that David Deno will succeed her as CEO.

 Investment and business model

 Cracker Barrel restaurants are aimed at the family and casual dining market as well as retail sales.
 The chain also advertises to people traveling on the interstate highways, as the majority of its locations are close to highway exits.
 The company has promoted its cost controls to investors.
 The company has stated its goals are to keep employee turnover low and to provide better trained staff.
 Since the 1980s, the firm has offered a formal training program with benefits for progressing through it to all of its employees.

 Partnerships and sponsorships

 NASCAR

 Cracker Barrel has sponsored a variety of NASCAR races.
 From 1999 to 2001, they sponsored the Cracker Barrel Old Country Store 500 at Atlanta Motor Speedway and currently the Cracker Barrel 400 at Nashville Superspeedway since 2025.

 Recording artists

 Cracker Barrel has frequently collaborated with country musician Dolly Parton.
 The company first worked with Parton in 2009 on the collector's edition of her album Backwoods Barbie.
 Since then, the company has released collector's editions of other Parton albums.
 It also brought together Parton and the a cappella group Pentatonix to create a remix of Parton's song "Jolene", which won a Grammy Award for best country duo/group performance in 2017.
 Parton also performed as part of Cracker Barrel's appearance in the 2020 Macy's Thanksgiving Day Parade.

 In 2009, the company worked with country musician Alan Jackson to release an album, called Songs of Love and Heartache, along with a collectible collection.
 In 2019, the company launched its 'Five Decades, One Voice' campaign, which highlighted female country music singers such as Loretta Lynn, Trisha Yearwood, and Brandi Carlile after a study found female country artists receive less radio time than male artists.
 The initiative included producing covers of classic country songs and creating all-female playlists for the company's restaurants.

 In 2011, The Oak Ridge Boys recorded a 30th anniversary edition of their album "It's Only Natural" for the company.
 In 2020, Cracker Barrel brought together Ingrid Andress, Kimberly Schlapman, and Karen Fairchild to collaborate on a version of Andress' song "More Hearts Than Mine."
 Cracker Barrel is on the Corporate Advisory Board for the Texas Conference of the National Association for the Advancement of Colored People (NAACP), and is a corporate sponsor of the NAACP Leadership 500 Summit.